juergenweb/FrontendForms/README.md

 * **matchEmail**\
   This is intended to be used on login forms where you login with email and password.
   Has to be added to the password field; checks if password and email matches.
   It is the same validation as matchUsername, but in this case you can use email and password for the login.
+Returns true if email and password match, otherwise false.

 First parameter: validation name / Second parameter: the field name of the email field